UNIT-Electronics-MX/unit_pulsar_esp32_c6/docs/_sources/11_gpio.rst

    :align: center
    :width: 60%

-   **PULSAR NANO ESP32 C6** Development Board
+   **PULSAR C6** Development Board

 Let’s begin with a simple example: blinking an LED.
-This example demonstrates how to control GPIO pins on the **PULSAR NANO ESP32 C6** development board using both MicroPython and C++.
+This example demonstrates how to control GPIO pins on the **PULSAR C6** development board using both MicroPython and C++.

 Working with LEDs on ESP32-C6
 -----------------------------